rehno-lindeque/adt.js/README.markdown

     Result:
     su.per - cal.i - frag.i.lis.tic - ex.pi.al.i.do.cious

-Unlike primitive data types a custom constructor can box any number of values passed in as arguments - or none at all.
+Unlike the built-in data types a custom constructor can box any number of values passed in as arguments - or none at all.

 #### The underscore fall through pattern